GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 At an in-person event, each team will be sitting at the same table.
 During a virtual event, everyone will be sitting at home in their pajamas.
 The main difference is that during a virtual event, attendees will need to join the Meet call in the event's Chat Space for the duration of the event.
 Most other aspects of the event are the same.

+> **Note** To access a Google Chat Space, the attendees will need a Google account.
+This can be their work account if the company runs Google Workspace, or it can be a Gmail account.
+If an attendee doesn't have a Google account, please have them create one **AHEAD OF TIME** for this event: [Click here to create a new Gmail account](https://accounts.google.com/signup/v2/webcreateaccount?biz=false&cc=US&flowEntry=SignUp&flowName=GlifWebSignIn)

 ### People

 Finally, you need people to hack.
 There are a few different roles that will need to be played at your gHacks event.
 They include: